icpc/ccs-specs/readme.md

 * Added `twitter_account` to the Organization endpoint.
 * Changed `team_id` (of type `ID`) to `team_ids` (of type `array of ID`) in the Person endpoint.
 * Added `name` to the Account endpoint.
-* Added a `contest_thaw` capability to thaw a contest via a PUT request.
+* Added a `contest_thaw` capability to thaw a contest via a PATCH request.

 ## References